 In this case, the lender may limit the debt-to-income ratio for the applicant who lives in the property, which can lower the loan amount you qualify for.
 This guideline varies by lender and loan program so be sure to understand the mortgage you are eligible for before you submit your application.

 The second way your relative can help you buy a home is to give you a down payment gift.
 In this scenario, your relative does not need to be on the mortgage or the property title, in which case only you own the home and are solely legally responsible for the loan.

-Please note that lenders have relatively strict guidelines about using gifts for the down payment to buy a home.
-The gift provider, your relative in this scenario, is required to provide a gift letter that confirms that the funds provided are truly a gift and not a loan that you are required to repay.
+Please note that lenders have relatively strict guidelines about using gifts for the down payment on a home.
+The gift provider, your relative in this case, is required to provide a gift letter that confirms that the funds provided are truly a gift and not a loan that you are required to repay.

-It is also important to highlight that any loan your relative takes out to provide you with the down payment gift, if needed, is secured by his or her property and not by the home that you purchase.
-So you are not using your relative's home as collateral for the mortgage to buy your home.
+It is also important to emphasize that any loan your relative takes out for the down payment gift, if necessary, is secured by their property and not by the home that you purchase.
+So you are not using your relative's home as collateral for the mortgage on the home you buy.

 The table below shows mortgage terms for leading lenders near you.
 We recommend that you contact multiple lenders to confirm their guidelines for relative co-borrowers and down payment gifts.
 Shopping lenders is also the best way to save money on your loan.